pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Callbacks.md

 The class is named [DataLabelsPointerHandler](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/impl/callbacks/DataLabelsPointerHandler.html).

-To apply the hanlder, you can set an instance to the DATALABEL options, as following:
+To apply the handler, you can set an instance to the DATALABEL options, as following:

 ```java
 DataLabelsPointerHandler handler = new DataLabelsPointerHandler();